investindex/Vocab/README.md

 &nbsp;

+[The Finance Buff](https://thefinancebuff.com/blog) is a great explainer of many concepts in personal finance.
+I recommended his post on [Series I savings bonds](https://thefinancebuff.com/how-to-buy-i-bonds.html) in the section on risk.

 [The White Coat Investor](https://www.whitecoatinvestor.com/) is a tremendous resource for finance and investing, and most of the info they publish is not specific to medical professionals, as the name might suggest.
 Sign up for their email newsletters!

+The [Bogleheads wiki](https://www.bogleheads.org/wiki/Main_Page) is a fantastic source of information.
+For example, in the tax section I recommend their entry on [tax-efficient fund placement](https://www.bogleheads.org/wiki/Tax-efficient_fund_placement).

 [Bits about Money](https://bam.kalzumeus.com/) and [Net Interest](https://www.netinterest.co/) are superb blogs for nerds who want to learn about the inside baseball of banking and finance.
 Patrick McKenzie, the author of Bits about Money, is a great follow on Twitter [@patio11](https://twitter.com/patio11).